 Advancing Care and Sharing Knowledge: Clinical Research

 Although numerous studies support the use of regional therapy for advanced cancers, we are always striving to improve therapies and challenge existing paradigms to provide the best possible care to our patients.
 We participate in national and regional cooperative groups to advance the science of treating cancer.
-We also lead cutting edge research that can only be found at Froedtert & the Medical College of Wisconsin.
+We also lead cutting-edge research that can only be found at Froedtert & MCW cancer network.
 Our nationally known researchers are helping develop new therapies, drugs and techniques to support our program.

 We provide specialized training to clinical professionals to share knowledge regarding regional therapies.
 Our faculty have worked nationally and internationally to educate cancer specialists on the available techniques.